Latroids and code invariants: Notation and preliminaries

-When $R$ is a principal ideal ring, isometries of $R^n$ can still be expressed as product by a matrix, but describing matrices which represent isometries have a more complicated description.
+When $R$ is a principal ideal ring, the isometries of $R^n$ can still be expressed as a product by a matrix, but the matrices that represent the isometries have a more complicated description.
 However, we can classify the isometries of $R^n$ based on the isometries of finite chain rings that we described in the previous lemma.